original-picture/JUCE/README-fork.md

 - [ ] make sure child windows receive minimization and close notifications
   * this might just work automatically

+- [ ] don't allow calling `toBehind` with an always on top window and a *not* always on top window
+ * copy component's behavior

 ## Bugs
 - [x] *indicates a fixed bug*